asifbacchus/ABSolutions.ImageToBase64/Documentation/topics/Library_Build-a-demo-api.md

-# Build a Demo API
+# Build a demo API

 <link-summary>Learn about this library by building an API that uses it.</link-summary>
 <card-summary>Step-by-step walkthrough building an API that uses this library.</card-summary>